GENERAL APPEARANCE

 SIZE & GROWTH RATE

 Dorper and White Dorper sheep should be of good size and weight for their age.
 Mature rams average around 230 pounds and mature ewes average 180-210 pounds.
-Discriminate against extremely large or extremely large animals under the same environmental conditions.
+Discriminate against extremely large animals under the same environmental conditions.

 DISTRIBUTION OF FAT